eslerm/DigitalOcean-Backup-and-Restore/README.md

 In order to solve this, I'm leveraging DigitalOceans snapshots and destroying the server when the snapshot is complete.
 This will reduce my usage charges to what I actually use, and provide a versioned history of the server should something go wrong.

+### Usage:

+It should be noted that this script only targets Droplets named `starbound-server`.

+* **Environment Variables:**
+  You may supply a DigitalOcean API Key at runtime or set it to an environment variable accessible to the script.
+  Something like `export DO_API_KEY=mykey` in `~/.bashrc` should allow the script to autoload the key for usage.

+* **Command line:**
+  There are currently 3 Command line options. `--backup`, `--destroy`, and `--restore`.
+  * `--backup`: Run the snapshot against the `starbound-server` Droplet.
+  * `--destroy`: This should be used along with `--backup`.
+If provided, the droplet will be destroyed after it is backed up (This provides the cost savings).
+  * `--restore`: Run this one on its own, functionality currently unfinished.